Updated June 2020

 Buy an 8mm Video Player

-If your budget allows, get an 8mm video player or an 8mm VCR deck which would provide you ease operation.
+If your budget allows, get an 8mm video player or an 8mm VCR deck which would provide you the ease of operation.

 Apart from using it to convert 8mm tapes to digital or DVD or even MP4, you can just pop in your 8mm tapes into the 8mm player and relive almost-forgotten old times.